 If you’re intending on a trek to Everest Base Camp this fall—or anywhere else in Nepal’s Everest region.
 The local officials have imposed some new regulations that you should know.
 However, tourist officials are muddying the waters with their message on vaccine needs, which may or may not be necessary depending on previous proclamations in the Himalayan country.

-COVID-19 vaccine is now obligatory for all visitors, wishing to trek to Everest Base Camp, according to local authorities.
+COVID-19 vaccine is now obligatory for all visitors, wishing to go to the Everest Base Camp Trek, according to local authorities.
 The new rules come after a disastrous spring in which dozens of trekkers on the mountain became infected.
 So, it made to cancel many expeditions.

 The local authority published a statement on 23rd August 2021.
 It allows only fully vaccinated trekkers to trek to Everest Base Camp and the entire Everest region.
 They admitted unvaccinated people could join as long as they provide PCR negative results.
 This remains still unclear because the Nepal Government imposed quarantine provisions while entering Nepal.
 Unvaccinated travelers may have difficulties getting COVID — 19 tests.